freshollie/jest-dynalite/README.md

 ```

 This is by far the most complicated setup, but provides the ability to specifiy
-and environment other than `jest-dynalite`, and allows you to specify a config directory.
+an environment other than `jest-dynalite`, and also allows you to specify a config directory.

 ## License